simonemberton/Introduction_to_Creative_Coding/Week_07/Week_07.md

         }
 }
 ```
 Save and refresh, how's it looking?!
 Can you see a shape moving around the screen?
 Ask for assistance if not...
+If this isn't making sense to you, please ask one of the members of staff in the workshop for some further clarification.

 ### Task 3 - VFX